Managing a tenancy - information for landlords

 If you’ve received a holding deposit from your future tenants (money to ‘hold’ a property before an agreement is signed), you do not have to protect it.
 Once they become tenants the holding deposit becomes a deposit, and you must protect it.

-Documents you must supply your tenant
+Documents you must supply to your tenant

 When you are setting up your new tenancy you must supply your tenant with important documents.
-Without some of them you will not be able to pursue an eviction and you could be acting unlawfully.
+Without some of them you will not be able to pursue an eviction, and you could be acting unlawfully.

-- A signed copy of the tenancy agreement – your tenant and you will need to have signed this agreement and it is essential that both you and the tenant retain a signed copy.
+- A signed copy of the tenancy agreement – your tenant and you will need to have signed this agreement, and it is essential that both you and the tenant retain a signed copy.
 This will help your tenant to conduct their tenancy properly and give you a clear point of reference in managing the tenancy fairly.

 - Deposit protection documents – you and your tenant should keep copies or the record of where and how you have protected their deposit.